JonnyJD/musicbrainz-isrcsubmit/README.rst

 A Digital Media release has no equivalent of a DiscID as defined for CDs.
 Instead, it uses tags that are embedded in the digital media files.
-The tags of interest are Album, AlbumArtist and Artist.
+The tags of interest are Album, AlbumArtist, Artist and TrackNumber.
 (Other formats eg. MP3 might name these different; this discussion will use the Vorbis tag names).

 Identifying a release is most straightforward if the albumartist tag is found.
 The same albumartist tag must be on all tracks. isrcDigitalSubmit will look for a Digital Media release with that album artist and title.
-If more tha one is found, the user will be asked to choose.
+If more than one is found, the user will be asked to choose.

 If no Album Artist is found, the artist will be treated as an album artist.
 An attempt is made to strip away any "featured artist" from tracks, either by looking for connectors like "feat." or "duet with", or by checking for a common name that is found on all artist name strings.
-If it can't identify a single artist, it will look for a "Various Artists" release.
+If it can't identify a single artist, it will look for a release without specifying an artist.

 If all else fails, the user can point the script to a specific release by use of the --release-id= option.

 isrcDigitalRelease always verifies that the digital media release matches the MusicBrainz release by checking for matching titles and artists and similar track times.
+It also verifies that the format is "Digital Media"; it will not attach IRCs to releases with a different format.

-"Installation":
+Installation:
 ---------------

 If you downloaded isrcsubmit as a zip package for your platform